amoretspero/portfolio/long_story.md

       ```
     - GraphQL entity code:
       ```typescript
-      @DbEntity(model.Feed) // This is for query-format wrapper to know DB model's `Feed` is connected to this class that defines GraphQL entity.
+      // This is for query-format wrapper to know
+      // DB model's `Feed` is connected to this class that defines GraphQL entity.
+      @DbEntity(model.Feed)
       @ObjectType({ description: "Feed", implements: Node })
       export class Feed extends SingleKeyNode {
           @Field({ description: "The time when this feed is created." }) public createdAt!: Date;

+          @Field(() => GraphQLTimestamp, {
+            nullable: true,
-          @Field(() => GraphQLTimestamp, { nullable: true, description: "The time when this feed is checked." }) public checkedAt?: Date | null;
+            description: "The time when this feed is checked.", })
+          public checkedAt?: Date | null;

           @Field(() => model.FeedResourceType, { description: "Type of resource." })